Securities can include publicly listed shares, mutual funds, bonds, and flow-through shares.

 The value of the receipt will be determined by the Fair Market Value of the securities on the date the securities are received in the Foundation’s brokerage account, based on the market closing price for the day.
 If sold prior to the close of day, the Fair Market Value will be the sale value before commissions.
 In accordance with our Board Policy, securities will be sold as soon as possible.

 The best time to donate is when you’re ready to give.
-However, if you are interested in having a tax receipt for a specific tax year, please keep in mind that between September 1 and December 31 is the busiest time of year for donations of securities.
+However, with the Federal Governments changes to the Alternative Minimum Tax (AMT) starting on January 1, 2024, it may be beneficial to donate your securities before December 31, 2023.
+If you are interested in having a tax receipt for a specific tax year, please keep in mind that between September 1 and December 31 is the busiest time of year for donations of securities.
 We suggest additional time to ensure your donation arrives by the end of the calendar year.

 Yes.
 By making us aware of your transfer, we can inform our broker that it is coming and monitor the progress.
 This can help expedite the process.